Hypereutectic VS Forged Pistons - What I learned

 Originally Posted by Joseph Upson

-Ported, 3 Angle Valve Job, 65mm TCE TB, S&S Modified headers.
+Fully Balanced, Ported, 3 Angle Valve Job, 65mm TCE TB, S&S Headers.